reduxjs/redux/docs/introduction/Examples.md

 npm start
 ```

+It will also run at [http://localhost:3000/](http://localhost:3000/).

 >##### Important Note
->For examples to work outside the Redux folder, remove these lines from their `webpack.config.js`:
+>If you copy Redux examples outside their folders, remove these lines from their `webpack.config.js`:
 >
 >```js
 >alias: {